Dan McElroy, 29

 Dan McElroy, was fresh out of undergrad at Notre Dame when he became a math teacher at John Bartram High School in Philadelphia.

-"Pretty quickly into my teaching career...I realized that I loved kids, I loved working with kids," McElroy says.
+"Pretty quickly into my teaching career...I realized that I loved kids.
+I loved working with kids," McElroy says.

 For two years, McElroy bonded with his students, primarily from underserved neighborhoods in the city.
 And they trusted him.
-So much so, that they often came to him with advice for their brushes with the law.
+So much so, that they often came to him with advice concerning brushes with the law.
 McElroy became a stand-in parent, and lawyer, even before his time at the Children and Family Justice Center.

 His next stop was law school.
 After learning about the powerful, justice-oriented work of the Bluhm Legal Clinic's centers, he decided that Northwestern's law program was the best fit.
 McElroy met with Julie Biehl, director of CFJC, and was swayed.
-This would be the perfect transition into working with law and staying close to the youth work that he loved.
+This would be the perfect transition into working with law and staying close to the youth advocacy that he loved.

 Having worked at CFJC for two years, graduating in 2011, McElroy explains that, "They were incredible in showing me how to be a good lawyer...but, also just sort of opening my eyes to what you can do with a law degree and the types of jobs that are out there.
 You can be passionate with a law degree, be passionate with clients."

 At CFJC, McElroy describes the challenging and confidence-inspiring work he was able to perform with the center.
-Unlike most entry-level legal positions, he already front and center in the courtroom making arguments and practicing public speaking.
+Unlike most entry-level legal positions, he was already front and center in the courtroom making arguments and practicing public speaking.